ncatlab/nlab-content/pages/5/3/9/8/8935/content.md

 ## Statement

-There are multiple notions of axiom K: for individual types, for type families and Tarski universes, and for the entire type theory itself.
+There are multiple notions of axiom K: for individual types, for type families and Tarski universes, and for the type theory itself.

 ### For individual types